 When designing steel stack structures, several rules from standards as “ASME STS-1” or “ASCE 7” have to be taken into consideration to assure security during its useful life.
 This is particularly important for those located in areas subjected to heavy environmental loads, such as high activity seismic zone 4, due to the slender nature of this kind of structures thus low resonant primary modes prone to be easily excited by seismic or wind actions.
-In this article a brief outline about the designing process and considerations is provided based on the experience gathered by the SDEA engineering team along different projects.
+In this article a brief outline about the designing process and considerations is provided based on the experience in FEA use gathered by the SDEA engineering team along different projects.

 The main goal to achieve for the structure is to keep its design stresses under certain load combinations below a maximum allowable value.
 That is a common design strategy through many sectors; the difference here is the forces acting over the structure are somehow easy to misunderstand.

 The first step is to determine the load combinations that the structure is going to be subjected to.
 Standards as “ASCE 7” or national regulations define the basic group of combinations to be considered during the assessment of the design, for example: